Avocarrot/hiring/README.md

 # For Contributors

-Our hiring material is open source since at Avocarrot we are big believers in the open source community.
+Our hiring material is open source since at {{site.companyName}} we are big believers in the open source community.
 If you wish to contribute to this repo feel free to submit your pull requests.

 ## Setup your development environment